 Magnetic Memory Method: What Could be Better

-While I found the Magnetic Memory Method techniques useful and effective, I did notice a few annoyances with the setup and format of the course itself that made for a less-than-perfect user experience.
+While I found the Magnetic Memory Method techniques useful and effective, I did notice a few things with the setup and format of the course itself that made for a less-than-perfect user experience.

 The reading material that accompanies some of the lessons is not mobile friendly.
 It’s in PDF documents, meaning it’s formatted exactly the same no matter how small the screen is.
 I would have to pinch to zoom and then pan from left to right to read each line.
 Turning my phone to landscape mode helped, but only a little.
 So I mostly stuck to reading on my computer.
 However, I understand Anthony is currently working on a new version of the website, and the ebooks will then be available in other more versatile formats.